Deploy load balancer application using Nginx with Docker

 Run this file with “docker compose up”, you will see the following output:

-Now, if you request to http://localhost/hello for the first time, you will see the Docker Compose Console with the following results:
+Now, if you request http://localhost/hello for the first time, you will see the Docker Compose Console with the following results:

 The spring_boot_docker_compose_1 container handled this request.